wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

 ### Lesson plan

-1.  **Warm up: Spirograph (10 mins)** — Split class into groups of three (the drawer, the translator, and the writer).
+1.  **Warm up: Spirograph (10 mins)** — Split class into groups of three (the artist, the translator, and the writer).

-    -   The drawer is responsible for retrieving, using, and putting away the spirograph kit.
+    -   The artist is responsible for retrieving, using, and putting away the spirograph kit.

-    -   The translator is responsible for watching the drawer and translating their movements into instructions for the writer.
+    -   The translator is responsible for watching the artist and translating their movements into instructions for the writer.

     -   The writer is responsible for writing down the instructions and handing